-Every culture, every age puts pressure on Christian faith in different places.
+Every culture, every age puts pressure on the Christian faith in different places.
 In Acts 17, the Athenian philosophers scoffed at the idea of resurrection.
 In the 4th century, Roman Gnostics bristled at the idea of a God made flesh who dwelt among us.
-Nineteenth and 20th century Western modernists couldn’t fathom a deity who could alter created order through miracles.
+Nineteenth and 20th century Western modernists could not fathom a deity who could alter created order through miracles.
 In every age, this pressure presents an opportunity for the church to “contend for the faith that was once for all delivered to the saints” (Jude 3).

 Join us on Sundays in August as we explore how Christian faith answers our questions of human identity.